 We were planning a visit to Western Australia Museum and Perth Art Gallery.
 First, however, we had to find a parking spot.
 It was not easy as with the canisters on the roof the car was too tall for most underground or shopping parking sites.

 So, we started looking for a spot on the street.
 Finding a parking spot on the street is almost a miracle too.
 Finally, we could only get parking for two hours.
 It was official, we reached a civilised place.
-I know from experience there is no problem to park in the outback.
+I know from experience there is no problem parking in the outback.

 Western Australia Museum